 Your name is in that book.
 Or it is not.

-The question before you — the one that has made you lie awake some nights — is whether the angel might get up from the desk, open the book, find your page, and cross through the letters.
+The question before you is whether the angel might get up from the desk, open the book, find your page, and cross through the letters.
 Whether your failure, your sin, your bad week, your bad decade could be the thing that sends the pen down.
 Whether the eternal inscription is, after all, written in something a human being can smudge.

 The Objection